 For anyone teaching Year 6 this SATs Revision Guide for Year 6 Teachers and SLT includes the strategies and techniques that have worked with many years of Headteacher Claire Lotriet’s Year 6s.
 This revision book includes everything you need to know about how to boil down an algorithm, what the problem solving cycle looks like and why you should be doing 5 a day if you’re not already!

 4. Fluent in Five – daily arithmetic

 No list of the best free SATs revision resources is complete without a link to the most popular Third Space resource for daily arithmetic for Year 6 SATs.
-If you haven’t already downloaded 6 weeks of Fluent in Five for free, do so now!
+If you haven’t already downloaded Fluent in Five weeks 1-6, do so now!
 5 or more questions a day on four operations to develop fast arithmetic skills.

 5. Rapid Reasoning – 360 reasoning questions

 Targeted squarely at those pupils who struggle with their reasoning and problem solving, this resource follows a similar progression to Fluent in Five and provides Year 6 teachers with 3-5 SATs reasoning questions for every day of the school term.
-And you can download 6 weeks of it here, giving you almost 360 maths reasoning questions for free!.
+And you can download 6 weeks of it here, giving you almost 360 maths rapid reasoning questions.

 6. Recommended SATs Revision Programme of Lessons